srijan-paul/blog/11ty/gsoc.md

 	current_func = (CClosure*)(base); // cast the base to a CClosure
     upvalues     = current_func->upvalues;

-    c_entry_point(arg1, arg2, upvalues);
+    c_entry_point(L, upvalues, arg1, arg2);
 }
 ```

 The upvalues will be passed as an extra argument to the C entry point.
 The same C-entry point can work with different sets of upvalues  belonging to different `CClosure` objects.
 The "logic" can remain independent and work with different sets of "data".

-The process of converting higher order functions written in Pallene to C is still fairly blurry.
-We also haven't answered questions such as:
+The process of converting higher order functions written in Pallene to C is still left unexplained in this post.
+I also haven't answered questions such as:

  1. When/How are the closures created?
 Who creates them (Lua/C)?
  2. What about Garbage Collection?
 How does it affect the upvalues?
  3. How to facilitate mutation of upvalues?

+I intend to answer these questions in part 2!

 If you've loosely understood most of what we went through so far, then you're ready to understand the rest of the idea mentioned in [this document](https://docs.google.com/document/d/11eodot4ca2epSjRl4Xl0YLiWfcMCkNZ2FL00D9S7VN4/edit?usp=sharing).
-This was a part of my GSoC proposal which I wrote with help from my mentor [Hugo Musso Gualandi](https://github.com/hugomg).
+This was a part of my GSoC proposal which I wrote with help from my mentor, [Hugo Musso Gualandi](https://github.com/hugomg).

 ## Up Next.<a name="up_next"></a>